gem/oq-ui-client/README.md

 # mapping apps

 A web based mapping tools for use within the GEM Sandbox mapping framework.
+Please note that this repository is home to many web mapping tools each with it's respective index_projectname.html file.
+The index.html needs to be replaced with the contents of the index-projectname.html for each application.

 ## Setup
 curl -L https://github.com/opengeo/readygxp/raw/master/readygxp.sh | sh -s myapp